FerhatBingol/MariaDB-GSL-UDF/README.md

 # Scientific DB
-This repo is for my database user defined function (UDF) and procedures based on different scientific libraries (mostly in C origined).
+This repo is for my database user defined function (UDF) and procedures based on different scientific libraries (mostly C origined).

 I use MariaDB for large files, PostgreSQL for GIS data and SQlite for quick use.
 You can find UDF for all these databases here.